In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 The strike line

-On Friday, Gonzalez was back on the picket line along several dozen other Columbia Reach strikers.
+On Friday, Gonzalez was back on the picket line with several dozen other Columbia Reach strikers.
 She has a leadership role as a member of the five-person negotiating team.
 There had not been much progress on negotiations this past week, and she was waiting to hear back from management later in the day.

 Gonzalez’s warehouse job, where she now checks the quality of stored apples, has consumed most of her adult life.
 She hopes she will go back to work.
 But she has thought about a career change if things don’t work out.